yapony/gpt-engineer-withRAG/README.md

 gpt-engineer now supports using your own knowledge base for code generation.
 To use this feature:

-1. Set up your Pinecone API key and index name in the `.env` file.
+1. Set up your Pinecone API key and index name in the '.env' file.
 2. We are now using Jina embedding service to embed knowledge documents (see 'gpt_engineer/applications/tools/document_loader.py').
-Please set up your Jina api key in the `.env` file to enable this.
+Please set up your Jina api key in the '.env' file to enable this.
 If you want to use different embedding models from other service providers, please modify the settings in 'document_loder.py' and '.env' files.
 3. Place your knowledge documents (PDF, DOCX, MD, HTML) in 'KnowledgeBase' folder.
 4. When running gpt-engineer, specify the path to your knowledge documents with "--knowledge_base KnowledgeBase" or "-kb KnowledgeBase".